This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Local refugee resettlement agencies place tens of thousands of refugees across all 50 states each year.
 There are 9 national resettlement agencies in the USA, with more than 300 regional offices.
 Use our ECAR Map to find a resettlement agency office near you.

 Resettlement agencies will prepare for the arrival of their cases and provide housing and other services to their clients for the duration of the resettlement period, which is three months from arrival.
 Such resources include language education, culture classes, job classes and legal support for immigrants.
-It is important that cases seek these resources, and not rely on volunteers, so as to reduce dependence.
+It is important that guests seek these resources, and not rely on volunteers, so as to reduce dependence.

 With the world currently experiencing its largest refugee crisis since WWII, and a growing xenophobic and anti-refugee political climate, resettlement agencies are strapped for resources.
 Most agencies are underfunded and their staff are often overworked.
 Nevertheless, despite their needs, they are the ones who are ultimately responsible for the individual cases assigned to them by the government.
-They are highly experienced in working with refugees and are knowledgeable about what resources and experiences their cases need.
+They are highly experienced in working with refugees and are knowledgeable about what resources and experiences their cases, including ECAR guests, need.
 It is important when fostering this relationship to be attentive to the agency’s needs, as the goal is to support their work in co-sponsoring a family.
 Resettlement agencies are often more than happy to partner and work with you.

 The refugee resettlement agency will have expectations and standards that you must follow to be able to serve their clients (the refugees you host).
 Every family will be assigned a case manager prior to arrival.
 This person is responsible for making the hosted guests’ appointments with the health department, schools, and other governmental agencies.
-Representatives from the agency will likely examine housing and furnishings for the case prior to arrival.
-Case managers are instrumental to both cases and volunteers.
+Representatives from the agency will likely examine housing and furnishings for the guests prior to arrival.
+Case managers are instrumental to both guests and volunteers.

 It is important that the nature of the relationship and the expectations from the agency and your ECAR chapter are discussed prior to the partnership so that you are all able to serve the clients to the best of your abilities.
 You can create a Memorandum of Understanding with your partner agency to lay out expectations for both parties.
 An example of this can be found in the appendix.